greymd/tmux-xpanes/README.md

 ```

 ### `-c` option and `-I` option.
-`-c` option allow to execute original command line.
+`-c` option allows to execute original command line.
 For example, try this one.

 ```sh
 $ xpanes -c 'seq {}' 1 2 3 4
 ```

-You will get this screen like this.
+You will get the screen like this.

 ```
 $ seq 1                        │$ seq 2